tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 # The DTLS Record Layer

-The DTLS record layer is similar to that of TLS 1.3.
+The DTLS record layer is different than the TLS 1.3 record layer and there are changes to previous versions of the DTLS record layer.
+The changes are:
-There are three major changes:

 1. The DTLSCiphertext structure omits the superfluous version number field.

-2. DTLS adds an explicit epoch and sequence number in the record header.
+2. DTLS adds an explicit epoch and sequence number to the TLS record header.
 This sequence number allows the recipient to correctly verify the DTLS MAC.

-3. DTLS adds a short header format (DTLSShortCiphertext) that can be used to reduce overhead once the handshake is complete.
+However, the number of bits used for the epoch and sequence number fields in the DTLSCiphertext structure have been reduced.

+3. The DTLSCiphertext structure has variable length, depending on the presence or absence of the connection ID and the length field.

 The DTLS record formats are shown below.

 DTLSPlaintext records are used to send unprotected records and DTLSCiphertext or DTLSShortCiphertext are used to send protected records.